ecovangel/devops-challenge/SOLUTION.md

 3. **Verify Deployment**:
    The deployment was validated by accessing the load balancer URL and seeing the default web page served by the EC2 instance running Apache.

-**Optional Features Implemented**:
-- Terraform best practices were followed, including state management and modularizing the code.
-- Terraform syntax was checked using `tflint` and `tfsec`.

 ---